Code-Institute-Submissions/Somadevv-GamesDirect_MayResub/README.md

 ---

 # PURPOSE
-GamesDirect was built with the intention of giving users an easy to use web application granting them access to our top rated/featured games upcoming games of 2021.
+GamesDirect was built with the intention of giving users an easy-to-use web application granting them access to our top-rated/featured games upcoming games of 2021.
 This Website was created for the sole purpose of completing my first Milestone Project for the Code Institute's Full Stack Developer course.
-It was built using HTML, CSS and Bootstrap.
+It was built using HTML, CSS, and Bootstrap.
 A full list of technologies used can be found in the technologies section of this document.

 ---